mahdiatubly/Full_DevOps_RoadMap/Networking.md

 - DomainKeys Identified Mail (DKIM): records are used to decide whether you should allow received email from a given source, preventing spam and mail spoofing.
 DKIM can use encrypted signatures to prove that a message really originated from the domain it claims.

 - A reverse DNS query returns the host name associated with a given IP address.
 This information is stored in a reverse lookup zone as a pointer (PTR) record.

+- Reverse lookup zones are not mandatory and are often omitted from DNS servers, as they can be used by hackers to sequentially work through a range of IP addresses to discover useful or interesting device names, which can then be targeted by other hacking mechanisms.

+- A DNS server is usually configured to listen for queries on UDP port 53.
+Some DNS servers are also configured to allow connections over TCP port 53, as this allows larger record transfers (over 512 bytes).
+Larger transfers might be required if IPv6 is deployed on the network or if the DNS servers are using a security protocol (DNSSEC).

+- To get the FQDN of your server use:

+        $hostname --fqdn